Supplementing the Curriculum

 Additional support and enrichment opportunities are provided in and out of class for small groups or individual students in both Literacy and Numeracy.
-Judith Yorston works in conjunction with class teachers and support teachers to develop short term programs that meet the needs of identified students.
+Our Assistant Principals work in collaboration with class teachers and support teachers to develop short term programs that meet the needs of identified students.
 A group of aides provide long term intervention to students with specific academic or physical needs.
 They also provide additional small group assistance across the school.

 Health & Human Development

 - Specialist events for Years 4, 5 and 6